googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### designer

 The full name of the type designers or foundries who designed the fonts.
-The order in which the names are listed here will determine the order of appareance in the About section in the font specimen page.
-(See below.)
+The order in which the names are listed here will determine the order of appearance in the About section of the font's specimen page (see below).
 Each designer listed needs to have an entry in the library repo [/catalog/designers](https://github.com/google/fonts/tree/main/catalog/designers) tree; and each one needs to match a string in the `designer` key of `info.pb` files there.

 Examples:

 -   `designer: "Principal Designer, Contributor, Contributor"` — In 2016 the catalog UI added a feature to show several named contributors on each font family 'About' section of the specimen page, where the value of this key is a comma separated list, and the first item in the list is shown the credit "Principal Design".
 See the following examples: [Rubik](https://fonts.google.com/specimen/Rubik), [Castoro](https://fonts.google.com/specimen/Castoro), [Pacifico](https://fonts.google.com/specimen/Pacifico)
 -   `designer: "Anja Meiners"` — An individual's name is preferred; typically there is an individual who is the principle designer of the typeface family, even if they are no longer the primary maintainer of the project
 -   `designer: "TypeTogether"` — Sometimes, a formal organization designs a family and occupies the principal designer position.
-Then, the individual name of the credited designer is followed.
+Then, the individual names of the credited designers follow
--   `designer: "Huerta Tipográfica"` — Non-ascii characters are supported as UTF-8
+-   `designer: "Huerta Tipográfica"` — Non-ASCII characters are supported as UTF-8

 ### license

 Declares the license of the fonts in the family.
-It can contain one of 3 possible values, although all the new fonts added are expected to be licensed by OFL:
+It can be one of three possible values, although all new fonts added are expected to be licensed as OFL:

 -   `license: "APACHE2"`
 -   `license: "OFL"`